Grant094/terraforming-mars-vp-calc/README.md

 You can see a live version of this application at https://terraforming-mars-vp-calc.onrender.com/.

+# Contributing
+If you are interested in contributing to this project, email grant.oxer@gmail.com.

 # Quickstart
 This app only uses HTML and JavaScript, so you can run the app locally once the files are downloaded.
 No server or data ingestion is necessary.